Absence and Illness

 Remember: if you're concerned about your child’s health, consult a health professional.

-If you are worried that your child has any symptoms of COVID-19 please refer to our COVID-19 Advice page.
+If you are worried that your child has any symptoms of COVID-19 please refer to the NHS information.

 Cough and cold - A child with a minor cough or cold may attend school.
 If the cold is accompanied by a raised temperature, shivers or drowsiness, the child should stay off school, visit the GP and return to school 24 hours after they start to feel better.
 If your child has a more severe and long-lasting cough, consult your GP.
 They can give guidance on whether the child should stay off school.